9 Ways You Can Recover a Blog from a Google Core Update

 Suppose you've confirmed that your organic impressions and traffic dropped significantly in Google Analytics and Google Search Console.
 If you experienced a massive ranking drop, you'd want to audit your site to discover and improve the underperforming content after the latest core update roll out.

-Below, I'm going to give you none things you can focus on to help improve your site and take back your spot (or even rise above where you were before.)
+Below, I'm going to give you nine things you can focus on to help improve your site and take back your spot (or even rise above where you were before.)
 Each of these nine points comes from one of Google's core focuses, regarding what they use to judge sites.

 Now, on with the SEO tips.
 Bear in mind that none of these are easy.
 You need to put some dedicated work into your site to make it better in the eyes of Google, and while sometimes you have some low-hanging fruit to pluck, you'll quickly find that you need to be above-average to succeed.